mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-Now change the `releaseDate` mapping in `ApiMovie` to look like this:
+Now change the `releaseDate` mapping in the `ApiMovie` class to look like this:

 ```
 releaseDate <- (map["releaseDate"], DateTransform.custom)
 ```

-Run the app once more.
-The dates should now look a lot better:
+Problem solved!
+The app should now output the following instead:

 ```
 Found 10 movies: